keensoft/alfresco-content-app-with-aos/README.md

 This project was developed during the [Alfresco Hackathon 2018](https://community.alfresco.com/docs/DOC-7234-projects-and-teams-hack-a-thon-at-devcon-2018) during the [Alfresco DevCon 2018](https://devcon.alfresco.com/) on Lisbon.

+The project makes use of the [Alfresco Content Application (ACA)](https://github.com/Alfresco/alfresco-content-app) project to create a **ready to test** docker project that runs Alfresco 201707GA along with the the ADF application enhanced with the "Edit On Ms Office" action.

 ### Starting point

 Recently Alfresco released the first draft for [Alfresco Content Application (ACA)](https://github.com/Alfresco/alfresco-content-app), the new UI app based on [Alfresco Development Framework (ADF)](https://community.alfresco.com/community/application-development-framework).
 As we developed an NG2 component for ADF some months ago [(ng2-alfresco-aos-online)](https://github.com/keensoft/ng2-alfresco-aos-editonline), it's time to experiment how to add new features to Alfresco Content Application by enhancing the app with an "Edit on MS Office" action.
 Likely a short tutorial on adding features to ACA and a working sample will be produced.